-Hands/feet protection

-As defined in ASTM F-739-96 in any application, gloves are rated as:

-- · Excellent when breakthrough time > 480 min

-- Good when breakthrough time > 20 min

-- Fair when breakthrough time < 20 min

-- Poor when glove material degrades

-For general applications, gloves with a thickness typically greater than 0.35 mm, are recommended.

-It should be emphasised that glove thickness is not necessarily a good predictor of glove resistance to a specific chemical, as the permeation efficiency of the glove will be dependent on the exact composition of the glove material.
-Therefore, glove selection should also be based on consideration of the task requirements and knowledge of breakthrough times.
+Some glove polymer types are less affected by movement and this should be taken into account when considering gloves for long-term use.
+Contaminated gloves should be replaced.
+As defined in ASTM F-739-96 in any application, gloves are rated as: Excellent when breakthrough time > 480 min Good when breakthrough time > 20 min Fair when breakthrough time > 20 min Foir when breakthrough time > 20 min Poor when glove material degrades For general applications, gloves with a thickness typically greater than 0.35 mm, are recommended.
+It should be emphasised that glove thickness is not necessarily a good predictor of glove material.
+Therefore, glove selection should also be based on consideration of the taxs requirements and knowledge of breakthrough times.
 Glove thickness may also vary depending on the glove manufacturer, the glove type and the glove model.
-Therefore, the manufacturers technical data should always be taken into account to ensure selection of the most appropriate glove for the task.
+Therefore, the manufacturers technical data should always be taken into account to ensure selection of the glove material glove for the task.
 Note: Depending on the activity being conducted, gloves of varying thickness may be required for specific tasks.
-For example:

-- Thinner gloves (down to 0.1 mm or less) may be required where a high degree of manual dexterity is needed.
-However, these gloves are only likely to give short duration protection and would normally be just for single use applications, then disposed of. - Thicker gloves (up to 3 mm or more) may be required where there is a mechanical (as well as a chemical) risk i.e. where there is abrasion or puncture potential Gloves must only be worn on clean hands.
+For example: Thinner gloves (down to 0.1 mm or less) may be required where a high degree of manual dexterity is needed.
+However, these gloves are only likely to give short duration protection and would normally be just for single use applications, then disposed of.
+Thickney gloves (by 0 3 mm or more) may be required where there is a mechanical (as well as a chemical) risk i.e. where there is abrasion or puncture potential Gloves must only be worn on clean hands.
 After using gloves, hands should be washed and dried thoroughly.
 Application of a non-perfumed moisturiser is recommended.
-Experience indicates that the following polymers are suitable as glove materials for protection against undissolved, dry solids, where abrasive particles are not present.

-- polychloroprene.

-- nitrile rubber.

-- butyl rubber.

-- fluorocaoutchouc.

-- polyvinyl chloride

-Gloves should be examined for wear and/ or degradation constantly.

-Body protection

-See Other protection below

-- ▶ Employees working with confirmed human carcinogens should be provided with, and be required to wear, clean, full body protective clothing (smocks, coveralls, or long-sleeved shirt and pants), shoe covers and gloves prior to entering the regulated area.
-[AS/NZS ISO 6529:2006 or national equivalent] - Employees engaged in handling operations involving carcinogens should be provided with, and required to wear and use half-face filtertype respirators with filters for dusts, mists and fumes, or air purifying canisters or cartridges.
+Neoprene rubber gloves Experience indicates that the following polymers are suitable as glove materials for protection against undissolved, dry solids, where abraisey articles are not pr Body protection See Other protection below Other protection Employees working with confirmed human carcinogens should be provided with, and be required to wear, clean, full body protective clothing (smocks, coveralls, or long-sleeved shirt and pants), shoe covers and gloves prior to entering the regulated area.
+[AS/NZS ISO 6529:2006 or national equivalent] Employees engaged in handling operations involving carcinogens should be provided with, and required to wear and use half-face filter-type respirators with filters for dusts, mists and fumes, or air purifying canisters or cartridges.
 A respirator affording higher levels of protection may be substituted.
-[AS/NZS 1715 or national equivalent] - Femergency deluge showers and eyewash fountains, supplied with potable water, should be located near, within sight of, and on the same level with locations where direct exposure is likely.

-Other protection

-- Prior to each exit from an area containing confirmed human carcinogens, employees should be required to remove and leave protective clothing and equipment at the point of exit and at the last exit of the day, to place used clothing and equipment in impervious containers at the point of exit for purposes of decontamination or disposal.
+[AS/NZS 1715 or national equivalent] Emergency deluge showers and eyewash fountains, supplied with potable water, should be located near, within sight of, and on the same level with locations where direct exposure is likely.
+Prior to each exit from an area containing confirmed human carcinogens, employees should be required to remove and leave protective clothing and equipment at the point of exit and at the last exit of the day, to place used clothing and equipment in impervious containers at the point of exit for purposes of decontamination or disposal.
 The contents of such impervious containers must be identified with suitable labels.
-For maintenance and decontamination activities, authorized employees entering the area should be provided with and required to wear clean, impervious garments, including gloves, boots and continuous-air supplied hood

-- Prior to removing protective garments the employee should undergo decontamination and be required to shower upon removal of the garments and hood
+For maintenance and decontamination activities, authorized employees entering the area should be provided with and required to wear clean, impervious garments, including gloves, boots and continuous-air supplied hood.
+Prior to removing protective garments the employee should undergo decontamination and be required to shower upon removal of the garments and hood.
+Overalls.
+P.V.C apron.
+Barrier cream.
+Skin cleansing cream.
+Skin cleansing cream.
+Eye wash unit.

-- Overalls.

-- ▶ P.V.C apron.

-- Barrier cream.

-- Skin cleansing cream.

-- Eye wash unit.